FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Your dog may also have a low tolerance for such foods, which adds to the need for caution.
 Oysters are also filter feeders, which means they take in toxins from the environment that remain within them and could end up making the dog sick.

 There is a way to reduce the risk, though, such as sourcing the oysters from a reputable place.
 You can also ask the fishmonger whether they test for toxicity levels.
 Oysters should be sourced during the colder months as it is easier to keep oysters fresh and cold.
+You can also give your dog canned oysters but make sure to choose the ones in water.
+Those packed in oils and spices are usually high in salt content.
+Avoid smoked oysters too.

 Thirdly, despite the fact that oysters have low calories, there is a risk of overfeeding the dog.
 The fat and caloric content depends on not overfeeding them with alternative treats.
 Anything outside of the normal diet should not be more than 20 percent of what they feed on.

 The important thing would be to make sure they reach an internal temperature of 140 degrees Fahrenheit.
-At that temperature, the bacteria which could pose a risk to the dog would die [1].
+At that temperature, the harmful bacteria which could pose a risk to the dog would die [1].
 It is also not advisable to add oils or other seasonings that would cause the dog to be sick.
 Dogs are very sensitive to seasoning as some are toxic to them.

 How Many Oysters Should You Feed a Dog?